Mortgage Debt Consolidation Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Consolidating high-rate debt into a mortgage lowers the rate but stretches repayment.
 At 22% credit card rates vs a 5% mortgage, the rate gap looks overwhelming — but the trap is term length.
 15,000 of credit card debt at 22% paid over 5 years costs about 9,800 in interest.
 Rolling into a 25-year mortgage at 5% costs about 11,300 in interest — a touch worse, despite the lower rate, because the debt sticks around five times longer.
-Keep the term short and consolidation can help; stretch it to the full mortgage and you lose.
+A shorter term keeps total interest down; stretching the debt across the full mortgage can cost more overall, despite the lower rate.

 How to use it